fancyerii/fancyerii.github.io/_posts/2020-11-16-centos-build-tf-en.md

 ```

 ## Install JDK8
-My system administrator has already installed for me.
-So if you don't have jdk 8, you should install it.
+My system administrator has already installed it for me.
+So if you don't have jdk 8 there, you should install it.

 ## Install bazel